Magnus-G/Process/index.md

 * Articles
 * Events
 * Other marketing collateral
+* Set up Dropbox or equivalent for quick sharing of files

 #### Context
 * In which context will the service/app be used?
 How important is responsive design?